-File all complaints of discrimination and harassment in writing with the special assistant for equity concerns by e-mail to Meredith Raimondo or by U.S. mail addressed to Office of Equity Concerns, Service Building, Room 201, 173 W. Lorain St., Oberlin, OH 44074, (440) 775-8555.
+File all complaints of discrimination and harassment in writing with the special assistant for equity concerns by e-mail to Meredith Raimondo or by U.S. mail addressed to Office of Equity, Diversity, and Inclusion, Cox Administration Building, Room 202, 70 N. Professor St., Oberlin, OH 44074, (440) 775-8555.

 You may also file complaints alleging discrimination or harassment based on disability, race, color, religion, creed, national origin, age, military or veteran status, and family relationship to an employee of Oberlin College directly with the appropriate administrator designated to address such complaints.
 The special assistant for equity concerns shall coordinate recordkeeping regarding such complaints.

 We will consider all complaints as filed as of the date they are received.
 You must file complaints within one (1) calendar year of the date of the last act of discrimination.